h5bp/html5-boilerplate/doc/contribute.md

 A bug is a _demonstrable problem_ that is caused by the code in the repository.

-Please read the following guidelines for reporting bugs:
+Please read the following guidelines before you [report an issue](https://github.com/h5bp/html5-boilerplate/issues/):

 1. **Use the GitHub issue search** &mdash; check if the issue has already been reported.
 If it has been, please comment on the existing issue.